 As mentioned above, Idaho does not regulate or license bounty hunters.
 As a result, there is no required process to work as a bounty hunter in the state.
 However, to help you be successful in a fugitive recovery career, we have outlined the below steps based on common practices in other states and the industry as a whole.

 1. Obtain the appropriate training.

-While formal training is not required to become a bounty hunter in Idaho, it is highly recommended that you gain an understanding of the state’s laws and rules for criminal justice procedure.
+While formal training is not required to become a bounty hunter in Idaho, it is highly recommended that you gain an understanding of the state’s laws and rules for criminal justice procedures.
 One way to do this is to attend a bail enforcement training course.
 Since training is not a requirement for fugitive recovery agents in Idaho, you may find a course in a neighboring state or online.
 You can also earn a two- or four-year degree in criminal justice or a related area such as law enforcement.
-Whichever training you choose should include study of legal issues, the court system, and basic investigative and safety techniques.
+Whichever training you choose should include the study of legal issues, the court system, and basic investigative and safety techniques.

 2. Identify a mentor.

 Working under the mentorship of an experienced professional bail agent is an important step for bounty hunters in any state.
-Although bounty hunters are not regulated in Idaho, in order to legally work in this state, you must either be working on behalf of a licensed surety company or, to work independently, become a licensed bail agent with the appropriate bond.
+Although bounty hunters are not licensed in Idaho, in order to legally work in this state, you must either be working on behalf of a licensed surety company or, to work independently, become a licensed bail agent with the appropriate bond.
 A mentor can introduce you to surety companies that are hiring as well as help you learn the skills of the trade.

 3. Begin working as a bounty hunter.

 Once you have developed your skills and gained experience, you may begin working as a bounty hunter in Idaho.
 Current Idaho law allows you to apprehend fugitives if you are working under the direction of a licensed surety company or bail agent.
 You may also request the assistance of local law enforcement agencies to arrest the fugitives you have located.